what is SEO?

 6. create a link-building plan.

-dedicate some time to brainstorm all the different ways you can attract inbound links to your website. start smal, maybe share your links with other local businesses in exchange for links to their sites. write a few blog posts and share them on Twitter, Facebook and LinkedIn. consider approaching other bloggers for guest blogging opportunities through which you can link back to your website.
+Dedicate some time to brainstorm all the different ways you can attract inbound links to your website.
+Start small, maybe share your links with other local businesses in exchange for links to their sites.
+Write a few blog posts and share them on Twitter, Facebook and LinkedIn. consider approaching other bloggers for guest blogging opportunities through which you can link back to your website.

 7. compress all media before putting it on your website.

 This is a small but important step in the SEO process.
 As your blog or website grows, you’ll undoubtedly have more images, videos, and related media to host there.
 These visual assets can help retain your visitors’ attention, but it’s easy to forget these assets are still technically computer files, and computer files have file sizes.

 As a general rule, the bigger the file size, the harder it is for an internet browser to render your website.
 And it just so happens that page speed is one of the most important ranking factors when search engines decide where to place your content in its index.

 So, the smaller the file size, the faster your website will load, and the higher you can rank on Google as a result.
 But how do you shrink a file size once it’s on your computer?